 All feats accomplished from a football standpoint took a backseat to sending Hughes off the right way.

 “Really just an awesome night tonight for our community, our University and for every Ram that’s ever witnessed a game (at Hughes), for any player that’s ever played,” CSU head coach Mike Bobo said after the game.
 “A lot of memories in this stadium.
 And I know I’ve only been here through two seasons, but we talked to our team all week about what kind of big responsibility we had…being the last game at Hughes Stadium.”

-Colorado State still has a looming matchup with San Diego State Nov.
-26 and now a bowl game after that.
-But for the moment, the valediction of Hughes Stadium takes its rightful place on center stage.
+Colorado State still had a looming matchup with San Diego State Nov.
+26 and a bowl game after that.
+But in that moment, the valediction of Hughes Stadium took its rightful place on center stage.

-For the freshman that arrived on campus, their memories may be too few to really capture the magnitude of the last game at Hughes.
+For the freshman that arrived on campus only a few months earlier, their memories with Hughes may be too few to fully capture the magnitude of the last game in the shadow of Horsetooth Reservoir.
 But for the seniors, for the players who have been through thick and thin at CSU, there is nothing more that could have been done to bring a more fitting end to Hughes Stadium.